Vanint/CS6216-Project/README.md

 ## Experiment Results
+*  Dataset: we use a biology dataset for self-supervised pretraining, while we adopt FB15K237 knowledge graph database (a variant of FB15K) for the downstream link prediction.

 *  Effectiveness of Self-supervised Pre-training.

 *  Effect of Data Augmentations.